Stewart Parvin: Early life and education

 Stewart Parvin was born in September 1966, in Wokingham, Berkshire, to Dennis and Juliana V. Parvin nee Barker.
 He has a sister Amelia born 1971.
 He studied fashion at the Edinburgh College of Art.

 Career

 Parvin worked for the couturier Donald Campbell, before starting his own Stewart Parvin label in 1995.

-Parvin has been designing clothes for Queen Elizabeth II since 2007, and in March 2016, the Queen presented him with the Royal Victorian Order (RVO) whilst wearing a Parvin purple patterned day dress, specially designed for the occasion.
+Parvin had been designing clothes for Queen Elizabeth II since 2007, and in March 2016, the Queen presented him with the Royal Victorian Order (RVO) whilst wearing a Parvin purple patterned day dress, specially designed for the occasion.

 Parvin has designed dresses for notable personalities like Zara Tindall, Meghan Markle, and Queen Elizabeth.
 He was honored as a royal dressmaker by the Queen for her dressing at in an event at Buckingham Palace.

 In January 2018, Parvin was the bookmakers' favourite to design Meghan Markle's dress for her wedding to Prince Harry on 19 May 2018.